Prepared by Paul Fletcher, 800m, 1500m 10,000m European Champion - 2019

 This classic distance allows anyone to compete.
 It is short enough that anyone thinks they can do it but hard enough for anyone wishing to push themselves to their limit.
 It is not an all out sprint for most of us but it will be hard enough to know you have raced.

 The schedule below is an example of one week of training.
 A training programme changes vastly over the year.
-When putting together a running schedule for an athlete, I work back from the race date to see how many weeks we have to train.
+When putting together a running schedule for an athlete, we work back from the race date to see how many weeks you have to train.
 This is then divided into cycles, or blocks, in which we focus on various aspects of training, such as endurance, strength and speed.
-If all goes to plan, the athlete should peak for the race, as the progressive training programme, concentrates on specific aspects of speed endurance and lesser on the longer endurance.
+If all goes to plan, the athlete should peak for the race.
+As the training programme progresses, it concentrates on aspects of speed and less on endurance.

 |Day 1||Run for 60mins @ Distance to cover - What ever distance you can cover at race speed in 49mins|